This article on Syncope first appeared in August 2018 and was updated November 2023

 - Postural Orthostatic Tachycardia Syndrome (POTS) occurs due to an extremely fast heart rate.

-Our Dulles neurology specialist is equipped with training and practice that can help you determine what triggers your syncope and what type of syncope you have.
+At Neurology Associates in Leesburg Virginia, our practice can help you determine what triggers your syncope and what type of syncope you have.

 Treatment and prevention depend mainly on the type of syncope.

-As mentioned, it is crucial to determine the kind of syncope you have.
+As mentioned, it is crucial to determine the cause of the syncope.
 The type of treatment you need relies mainly on this.
 If the syncope involves an underlying health condition, the illness should be the one addressed first.
 Should there be no further treatment needed, patients are advised to avoid triggers.
 Some situations, however, require medicines, particularly for the vasovagal type.

 It may be a sign of a more serious health problem.

-Although most syncope attacks are not severe and can be immediately addressed, there are instances when fainting calls for attention for a more dangerous health condition.
-If you fainted more than once and it took you longer than a couple of minutes to regain your consciousness, it should alarm you.
+Although most attacks are not severe and can be immediately addressed, there are instances when fainting calls for attention for a more dangerous health condition.
+If you fainted more than once and it took you longer than a couple of minutes to regain your consciousness, it is of greater concern.
 Chest pains and frequent irregular heartbeat also signal that something is wrong.
-Syncope may be a sign of stroke or transient ischemic attack (TIA).
+Syncope may be a sign of stroke or transient ischemic attack (TIA), which is an emergency situation.

-Dr. Dulai guides patients in Leesburg and Dulles neurology center.
-He can surely help you figure out if your syncope attack is related to more severe and fatal illnesses.
+Dr. Dulai meets with patients at his office in Leesburg across from Inova Hospital at Lansdowne.
+He can surely help you figure out if a sudden attack is related to more severe and fatal illnesses.

 Do Not Wait for Your Condition to Get Worse!